servicemeshbook/byok/README.md

 systemctl stop firewalld
 ```

 If you do not want to disable firewall, you may need to open ports through the firewall.
-For Kubernetes, these two ports are required.
+For Kubernetes, open the following.

 ```
 firewall-cmd --zone=public --add-port=6443/tcp --permanent
 firewall-cmd --zone=public --add-port=10250/tcp --permanent
+firewall-cmd --zone=public --add-service=http --permanent
+firewall-cmd --zone=public --add-service=https --permanent
+firewall-cmd --reload
 ```

 #### Disable swap